TECHNOLOGY DOMAIN

 What will I do?

-• Learn preservation methods for things such as jam, relish and dehydrated foods.
+• Learn preservation methods for recipes such as jam, relish and dehydrated foods

 Where can this take me?